loophp/collection/docs/pages/api.rst

 has
 ~~~

-Check if the collection has values.
+Check if the collection has values with the help of one or more callables.

-.. warning:: The `callbacks` parameter is variadic and will be evaluated as a logical ``OR``.
+.. warning:: The ``callbacks`` parameter is variadic and will be evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have to make multiple calls to the
-             same operation.

 Interface: `Hasable`_